-Next Weekend Workshop: TBA
+Next in person Weekend Workshop: Melbourne, November 2020

 Here are some photos from the Instinctual Subtypes: Building Better Relationships Workshop held at Mercy Place, Bardon (Brisbane), Qld 14th-15th July, 2018